 As follows, in no particular order, are a number of the greatest photographs in NHL history.

 “The Elusive Prize” – Lanny McDonald – 1989

 Lanny McDonald is one of the most recognizable players to ever play in the NHL.
-An elite offensive producer on the right-wing throughout his 15 year career, McDonald netted a Bill Masterson Trophy, as well as a King Clancy Memorial Trophy along his way to induction in the Hockey Hall of Fame.
+An elite offensive producer on the right-wing throughout his 15-year career, McDonald netted a Bill Masterton Trophy, as well as a King Clancy Memorial Trophy along his way to induction in the Hockey Hall of Fame.

 McDonald had done it all in his career, enjoying incredible personal success, most notably by scoring 66 goals in 1982-83.
 However, at the age of 35, he had failed to win a Stanley Cup.
 In what was his last year in the League, McDonald’s Calgary Flames battled the Montreal Canadiens in the Finals, where the Flames eventually came out victorious.

 As one of the hardest working players in the NHL, and one that had played in 117 career playoff games prior, winning the Cup was long overdue for McDonald.
 In this photo, the incredible emotion, most notably elation, but also relief, are more than evident on Lanny’s face.

 Having already captured a number of prestigious awards, notably the Calder and James Norris Trophies, Boston Bruins defenseman Bobby Orr was quite arguably the best defender in the NHL in 1970.